Book discounts for authors & editors

 Ordering books with a discount (SpringerToken)

 The SpringerToken is only needed for your first order of Springer books (print and electronic versions).
 It is valid for a lifetime.
-For any further online orders you will automatically receive the 40% author discount.
+For any further online orders you will automatically receive your author discount.

 Further ordering information